SEPTIC MAN (2013) Reviews and overview

 ‘Sh!t just got surreal’

-Septic Man is a 2013 Canadian horror feature film directed by Jesse Thomas Cook (Scarce; Monster Brawl) from a screenplay by Tony Burgess (Pontypool).
+Septic Man is a 2013 Canadian horror film directed by Jesse Thomas Cook (Scarce; Monster Brawl) from a screenplay by Tony Burgess (Pontypool).
 It stars Jason David Brown, Molly Dunsworth, Tim Burd (Saw 2 and 3), Robert Maillet (Pacific Rim), Julian Richings (Survival of the Dead), Stephen McHattie.

 septic_man_still_2__large